lcsirmaz/aleph/README.md

 The [PlayGround](https://lcsirmaz.github.io/aleph/) is a command-line based online tool for creating, editing, compiling and running ALEPH programs.
-Commands are entered at the bottom line of the workplace.
+Commands are entered at the bottom line of the workspace.
 Above the command line is the console window where the entered commands as well as messages sent to the `stdout` channel appear.
 The top window is reserved for running time error messages and for the `stderr` channel.
 For a quick start enter